-Ferdinand Wagner relies on two UR5 robots They work closely together and with the other machines.
-One of the robots takes care of the first processes.
-It selects the parts to be welded, places them in a spot welding machine and places them in a liquid.
+Ferdinand Wagner relies on two UR5 robots.
+They work closely together and with the other machines.
+One of the robots takes care of the initial processes.
+It selects the parts to be welded, inserts them into an automatic spot welder and places them in a liquid.

 In the second process, the second collaborating robot transports the part to a high-frequency soldering station for assembly.
 After this work, the robot holds the parts in a camera system for automatic inspection.

-Since Ferdinand Wagner Profiles works with sensitive parts and the surfaces must not be damaged, the robots and grippers are very finely adjusted.
-This avoids high costs caused by the unusability of damaged parts.
+As Ferdinand Wagner works with sensitive parts and the surfaces must not be damaged, the cobots and grippers are very finely adjusted.
+This avoids the high costs associated with damaged parts becoming unusable.

-Both robots are designed for the joint processing of 160 parts.
-Machining takes place in two-shift intervals, followed by a free shift.
-Even after the end of the working day, the Cobots continue to work in an unnamed one until the material is used up.
+Both robots are designed to process 160 parts together.
+Processing takes place in two-shift intervals, followed by a free shift.
+Even after the end of the working day, the cobots continue to work in an unnamed shift until the material has been used up.

-Employees did not have to be released from work.
-They can now devote themselves to smaller series and thus have much more variety.
+Employees did not have to be released from their duties.
+They can now devote themselves to smaller series and thus have significantly more variety.